clearleft/clearless/README.md

 Credits
 -------

+ClearLess is maintained and documented by [Mark Perkins](https://github.com/allmarkedup).
+For any queries, questions or bug reports you can ping him [on twitter](http://twitter.com/allmarkedup) or open an issue in the Github issue tracker.

 Many of the mixins, styles and other parts of this library were shamelessly poached from other open-source projects, including Mark Otto's [Preboot](http://markdotto.com/bootstrap/) and the [HTML5 Boilerplate](http://html5boilerplate.com).
+Thanks for being awesome!